 - DFS issues the license once all pieces are satisfied

-Florida 6-20 all-lines adjuster exam format
+Route 2: Florida 6-20 all-lines adjuster Designation Route

 Making the Career Change: From New Student to Working Adjuster